rafalsamek/expenses/README.md

 # expenses
-A web application for expenses management
+A web application for expenses management.